SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 }
 ```

 ### Configuration  (`.pipeline/config.yml`)

-This is a basic configuration example, which is also located in the sources of the project.
+If you don´t define all configuration parameters directly in the Jenkinsfile (as done in the sample Jenkinsfile above), you can use an additional `config.yml` file for configuration.
+For general information about configuration in "Piper" projects, see [Configuration](https://www.project-piper.io/configuration/).

 ```yaml
 steps: